Eric Bellinger: Awards

 As an artist, Bellinger's album "New Light" (2021) received a nomination for Best Progressive R&B Album at the 64th Annual Grammy Awards.

 Personal life

-Bellinger married La'Myia Good on January 1, 2015.
-Bellinger and Good met in the early 2000s in Los Angeles, where both were working on music with the same manager before losing contact for a few years, they re-connected later.
-Bellinger and Good have 2 sons, Elysha and Eazy Bellinger.
+On January 1, 2015, Bellinger married La'Myia Good.
+Bellinger and Good met in the early 2000s in Los Angeles, where both were working on music with the same manager before losing contact for a few years; they re-connected later.
+Bellinger and Good have two sons, Elysha and Eazy Bellinger.
 Bellinger is the brother-in-law of Meagan Good.